bevyengine/bevy-website/content/learn/book/releasing-projects/libraries-for-bevy.md

   type_complexity = "allow"
   ```

+Take a look at our chapter on [Testing](../development-practices/testing.md):
+this advice is particularly useful for library authors.

 ### Configuring Github repo settings

 There are a few things we recommend configuring for every new public open source project: